DGeisz/Digitari/ios_description.md

-## Major update
+## Version 2.0

 Digitari is the platform that transforms social media into a game!
 How does it work?
-It's pretty easy.

-1. Earn rewards by interacting with posts, people, and communities you love.
+&#8291;1.
+Earn rewards by interacting with posts, people, and communities you love.
-2. Use your rewards to upgrade your profile and reach more people.
+&#8291;2.
+Use your rewards to upgrade your profile and reach more people.
-3. Repeat :)
+&#8291;3.
+Repeat :)

+Pretty easy, right?
+But don't worry -- once you've mastered the basics, there are all sorts of extra features and goodies for you to unlock and discover.

 Like other popular platforms, Digitari lets you express your true self and engage with other amazing people and communities.